mother-of-all-self-hosting/ansible-role-mastodon/docs/configuring-mastodon.md

 # Setting up Mastodon

-This is an [Ansible](https://www.ansible.com/) role which installs [Mastodon](https://docs.mastodon.dev/) to run as [Docker](https://www.docker.com/) containers wrapped in systemd services.
+This is an [Ansible](https://www.ansible.com/) role which installs [Mastodon](https://joinmastodon.org/) to run as [Docker](https://www.docker.com/) containers wrapped in systemd services.

-Mastodon is a self-hosted collaborative online markdown editor.
+Mastodon is a free decentralized social media platform.

-See the project's [documentation](https://docs.mastodon.dev/) to learn what Mastodon does and why it might be useful to you.
+See the project's [documentation](https://docs.joinmastodon.org) to learn what Mastodon does and why it might be useful to you.

->[!WARNING]
-> Mastodon is currently alpha.
-Alpha releases come with no guarantees regarding upgradeability.
-It is very likely that you will need to wipe the database between alpha releases.
-As there is currently no migration path from Mastodon 1, it is recommended to set up a separate instance to test Mastodon.

 ## Prerequisites

+### Prepare mail server

+To create users (including owners and administrators) it is necessary to prepare a mail server for sending and receiving messages.
+Please note that it is not possible to create users with a dummy email address.

+### Set up Postgres and Redis server

 To run a Mastodon instance it is necessary to prepare a [Postgres](https://www.postgresql.org/) database server and [Redis](https://redis.io/) database for managing cache data.